 What data you can get from RTMS

-You can access transcripts, audio, video, chat, and meeting metadata.
-However, if you’d like a full list of the data that you can get, Zoom has published a data type definitions page in addition to the types they have in the rtms repo.
+You can access transcripts, audio, video, and meeting metadata.
+However, if you’d like a full list of the data that you can get, Zoom has published a data type definitions page in addition to the types they have in the RTMS repo.
 For more information on the media formats and latency, see the appendix.

 How RTMS integrates with a meeting

-To get started with RTMS, your organization must first have access to RTMS (currently you must be enrolled in the RTMS beta program) and have it enabled at the account level.
-Once that's in place, you'll need to register a General App in the Zoom Marketplace, ensuring that RTMS-related scopes (like meeting:rtms:read

-) are included under both Scopes and Access.
+To get started with RTMS, your organization must first have access to RTMS and have it enabled at the account level.
+Once that's in place, you'll need to register a General App in the Zoom Marketplace, ensuring that RTMS-related scopes (like meeting:rtms:read) and meeting-related scopes are included under both Scopes and Access.
 You can find setup instructions in the Zoom RTMS tutorial section.

 After your app is registered and configured in the Zoom UI, you’re ready to implement the real-time connection logic that powers RTMS.
-This unfolds in two key phases:
+This unfolds in two key phases: signaling and media streaming.

 -